atomicdata-dev/atomic-data-docs/src/schema/intro.md

 In short, Atomic Schema works like this:

-The Property _field_ in an Atom links to a **Property _Resource_**.
-It is important that the URL to the Property Resource resolves.
+The Property _field_ in an Atom, or the _key_ in a JSON-AD object, links to a **Property _Resource_**.
+It is important that the URL to the Property Resource resolves, as others can re-use it and check its datatype.
 This Property does three things:

-1. it tells something about its semantic meaning, and links to a Datatype.
-1. it links to a Datatype or Class, which indicates which Value is acceptable.
+1. it links to a **Datatype** which indicates which Value is acceptable.
+1. it has a **description** which tells you what the property means, what the relationship between the Subject and the Value means.
-1. it provides a Shortname, which is used for ORM.
+1. it provides a **Shortname**, which is sometimes used as an alternative to the full URL of the Property.

 **DataTypes** define the shape of the Value, e.g. a Number (`124`) or Boolean (`true`).